Highland Lakes Watershed Ordinance

 - Permanent systems to minimize sediment migration from the site.

-LCRA encourages the use of native and adapted plants and discourages the use of chemicals on landscapes, which may have a negative impact on water quality.
+LCRA encourages the use of native and/or adapted plants and limiting the use of chemicals such as pesticides, herbicides and fertilizers on landscapes.

 Quarries and mines covered under the HLWO must implement measures similar to other development.
 Read the fact sheet.

-Small projects may be authorized without a permit by submitting a written notification and erosion/sediment control plan.
+Small development projects and small quarry/mine activities located outside a creek buffer zone may be authorized without a permit by submitting a written notification and erosion/sediment control plan.

 - Highland Lakes Watershed Ordinance